mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 Menilak is a typical small military base, containing administrative buildings; facilities for ammunition production and storage, weapons production, fuel storage, recreation, research, training, vehicle maintenance and storage; a commissary, a mess, a BX/PX, fortifications, hospitals, housing, utility structures, a military intelligence base, a massive mountain SAR (Search and Rescue) unit second only to the SAR base at T'Pol, schools and museums.

-Menilak also houses a command centre, FIBUA and CQB training grounds and one external training ground located in the Great Amarja Desert, where SAR (Search And Rescue) simulations are conducted in conjunction with the unit stationed at T'Pol Spaceport.
+Menilak also houses a command center, FIBUA and CQB training grounds and one external training ground located in the Great Amarja Desert, where SAR (Search And Rescue) simulations are conducted in conjunction with the unit stationed at T'Pol Spaceport.
 A second external training ground in the mountains was recently abandoned – cause unknown.

 The Desert Pioneers are currently scouting for a new mountain location for their second training ground.